The Essential Travel Guide to M'Hamid El Ghizlane: The Saharan Gateway to Erg Chigaga

 By car

-The closest airport to M’Hamid El Ghizlane is Ouarzazate Airport, which is around 260 kilometres or four hours’ drive.
-However, there is a greater choice of flights to Marrakech Menara International Airport, a 7.5-hour drive from M’Hamid.
-Rental cars are available in both cities for those who want to self-drive and the journey is relatively easy, following the National Route 9 the entire way.
+The closest airport to M’Hamid El Ghizlane is Ouarzazate Airport, which is around 260 kilometres (or four hours’ drive) and receives limited flights from Moroccan and European destinations.
+There is a greater choice of international and domestic flights to Marrakech Menara International Airport, a 7.5-hour drive from M’Hamid.

 Want to hire a car in Morocco?
 I suggest checking out Discover Cars, which compares deals from over 500 suppliers and offers a vast range of cars, from compact automatics to manual vans.